First Italian War of Independence: Other Italian armies and Volunteers

-All the other monarchies of the peninsula that had been forced to join the war against Austria due to public sentiment in their respective countries brought military contingents to Lombardy–Venetia, but without conviction.
+All the other monarchies of the peninsula that had been forced to join the war against Austria due to public sentiment in their respective countries sent military contingents to Lombardy–Venetia, but without conviction.

 The first to arrive was the Papal Army, with a contingent of 17–18,000 men (including roughly 900 cavalry soldiers and 22 cannons).
 It consisted of a regular division (10–11,000 men including 3–4,000 volunteers) under the command of the Piedmontese Giovanni Durando and a second division (around 7,000 men) made up of the Mobile Civic Guard and of volunteers under the republican Andrea Ferrari.
-The armed corps entered Lombardy–Venetia from the Apostolic legation of Ferrara.
+The Army Corps entered Lombardy–Venetia from the Apostolic legation of Ferrara.
 A group of around 130 volunteers, called the Bersaglieri del Po also came from Ferrara.

-The Grand Duchy of Tuscany entered the war on 21 March and sent a corps of around 6,400 men to Mantua, partially regular troops and partially volunteers.
+The Grand Duchy of Tuscany entered the war on 21 March and sent a Corps of around 6,400 men to Mantua, partially regular troops and partially volunteers.
 The contingent was commanded initially by Ulisse d'Arco Ferrari and subsequently by Cesare de Laugier.
 These troops had little technical training but were highly enthusiastic, especially the so-called "Battalion of Students", led by Astronomy professor Ottaviano-Fabrizio Mossotti.

-In Parma and Modena, the respective dukes, Charles II and Francis V, had abandoned the throne in the face of popular riots, allowing the formation of provisional governments.
+In Parma and Modena, the respective dukes, Charles II and Francis V, had abandoned their thrones in the face of popular riots, allowing the formation of provisional governments.
 A few hundred volunteers set out for Lombardy-Veneto.

-The major contribution to the war was to be made by Ferdinand II of Two Sicilies, who promised to send a corps of 25,000 men.
+The major contribution to the war was to be made by Ferdinand II of Two Sicilies, who promised to send a Corps of 25,000 men.
 This contingent did not leave on time and when it was sent in March it contained around 11,000 men.
 King Ferdinand II was politically very far from the Piedmontese liberal ideology and his highest priority was the reconquest of Sicily, which had revolted on 26 March 1848 under the leadership of Ruggero Settimo.
 Commanded by Guglielmo Pepe, the Neapolitan troops arrived in the theatre of war only in mid-May, when, as they were crossing the Po from the south, they received the order to return home.
 Only a few units loyal to Guglielmo Pepe entered Veneto and participated in the fighting.

 However, the anti-Austrian coalition could rely on other forces.
 There were Lombard volunteers (4,500 men), Neapolitan volunteers (1,600 men), and Venetian volunteers from the Republic of San Marco.
-The last group consisted of around 9,000 men, organised as regular units by Daniele Manin and directed principally against the enemy forces which had crossed the Soča from the east in order to reinforce the Habsburg troops in Lombardy-Venetia.
+The last group consisted of around 9,000 men, organised as regular units by Daniele Manin and directed principally against the enemy forces which had crossed the Soča from the east in order to reinforce the Habsburg troops in Lombardy–Venetia.
 They were commanded by generals Carlo Zucchi and Alberto della Marmora.

 All these armies were completely uncoordinated with one another and were motivated by very different political ideals, ranging from those who sought to unite with the Kingdom of Sardinia, to those who desired an Italian republic.